Ghali-Benbernou/mask-detect/README.md

   ```

 Run the test:
-test the results of face mask detector model using OpenCV
+test the results of face mask detector model using OpenCV:
+OpenCV comes with a trainer as well as face detector. we going to use "Haar-cascade" trained model using
+"haarcascade_frontalface_default.xml"

 - Python
   ```sh